LG Gram 17 review (2021): key specs

 Ports: 1 x HP-Out (4Pole Headset, US type), 1 x HDMI, USB 3.2 Gen2x1 (x2), USB 4 Gen3x2 Type C (x2, with Power Delivery, Display Port, Thunderbolt 4)

-Want a Windows laptop that’s extremely light, but also extremely powerful?
-Then LG Gram is definitely a range you should be looking at.
+Want a Windows laptop that’s extremely light, but also extremely powerful in 2022?
+Then LG Gram is definitely a range you should be looking at – and not just at its most recent models, either.

-This ultralight device has long been among our top picks of the best lightweight laptops.
-First introduced in 2017, LG has continued to update the Gram annually, and this time last year we called the 2020 version “just about the best 17-inch laptop out there for non-gamers”.
-This new version for 2021 improves on that model yet further.
+This 2021 version of the LG Gram ultralight device has long been among our top picks of the best lightweight laptops, for example.
+First introduced in 2017, LG has continued to update the Gram annually, and we called the 2020 version “just about the best 17-inch laptop out there for non-gamers”.
+This 2021 version improves on that model yet further, as the 2022 model does, too.

-There’s added screen real estate thanks to a new 16:10 ratio, new 11th Gen Intel CPUs to boost speed and performance, and Thunderbolt 4 ports for faster data transfer.
+This LG Gram boasts a screen with a 16:10 ratio, an 11th Gen Intel CPU to boost speed and performance, and Thunderbolt 4 ports for faster data transfer.
 Incredibly, LG has achieved all this (and more) while still keeping the laptop super-light and portable.

 - Check out the best gaming laptops available today